 Donna has a BA in English literature from Warwick University and an NCTJ-accredited postgraduate qualification in journalism.
 She speaks Brazilian Portuguese with professional working proficiency.
 She is a long-suffering Wolves supporter.

-Jecentha is the newest member of the Marchmont team.
+Jecentha joined the Marchmont team in the spring of 2019.
 She began her career as an analyst at Kantar Worldpanel, where she provided data-driven insights to a range of clients on consumer behaviour, including researching and packaging up complex issues to inform decision-making.

 She has an MSc in Global Politics from Durham University, after which she worked on an HIV/AIDS project in South Africa, and a BA in History from the University of York.